Obskurity/obskurity/README.md

 # Hi, I'm Arthur 👋

-I'm a Canadian software developer with experience in full-stack development, and cloud solutions.
+I'm a software developer in Canada, interested and experienced in full-stack development.

 ## 🚀 My Tech Stack